nivam100/backtesttradescalculator/MATHEMATICAL_DERIVATION.md

-# The Mathematics of Backtest Validation: How Many Trades Do You Actually Need?
+# The Mathematics of Backtest Validation: How Many Trades Do You Need to Trust Your Results?

 ## Introduction

 You've run a backtest.
-You have a win rate, a risk-reward ratio, and you've optimized some parameters.
+Your strategy shows a 60% win rate with a 1:4 risk-reward ratio.
 The equity curve looks promising.
+But here's the critical question:

-But how many trades do you need to see in that backtest to be confident your strategy has a real edge, not just luck?
+**How many trades do you need to accurately estimate your Expected Value (EV) for position sizing decisions?**

-This is fundamentally a **sample size calculation** problem in statistics.
-We need to determine the minimum number of independent trades required to detect a statistically significant edge with a given confidence level, while accounting for the multiple testing problem introduced by parameter optimization.
+This is fundamentally a **confidence interval** problem in statistics.
+We need to determine the minimum number of independent trades required to estimate your EV within a desired precision (e.g., ±20%) with a given confidence level (e.g., 95%).

+Unlike edge detection (which asks "Do I have an edge?"), EV estimation asks: "What is my edge, and how precisely do I know it?"

 In this post, we'll derive the exact formula from first principles, step by step.